-Only a handful of studies have addressed the module map problem to date, and most of them focused on joint analysis of yeast PPI and GI networks.
-Ulitksy et al. (17) and Bandyopadhyay et al. (39) developed clustering methods that seek a map in which the likelihoods of the edge weights of PPIs and GIs within clusters or of GIs between linked clusters are higher than a given background distribution.
-Leiserson et al. (22,35) sought local maximum cuts in the weighted graph of the GIs by a greedy incremental approach, producing a collection of linked pairs of modules.
+background distribution.
+Leiserson et al. (22,36) sought local maximum cuts in the weighted graph of the GIs by a greedy incremental approach, producing a collection of linked pairs of modules.
 Kelley and Ideker (20) developed a clustering algorithm that is based on graph compression, where the original GI graph is compressed to a module map.
-Hence, both (22,35) and (20) look for approximate bicliques that connect gene modules.
-In contrast, we enumerate the maximal bicliques of GIs, analyze them by taking into consideration the two interaction types to ensure that the initial solution contains dense, strongly connected modules, and improve the solution using our global improver.
-Since our approach is generic, it does not exploit the specific probabilistic nature of the GI data as other methods do (22,35).
+Hence, both (22,36) and (20) look for approximate bicliques that connect gene modules.
+In contrast, we enumerate the maximal bicliques of GIs, analyze them by taking into consideration the two interaction types to ensure that the initial solution contains dense strongly connected modules and improve the solution using our global improver.
+Because our approach is generic, it does not exploit the specific probabilistic nature of the GI data as other methods do (22,36).
 Nevertheless, we show that our method outperforms these and other extant methods in several criteria on GI data.
-In addition, since our algorithm is not limited by the type of the input data, we are able to combine many heterogeneous datasets (e.g., using all GIs of BioGRID) in our analysis.
+In addition, because our algorithm is not limited by the type of the input data, we are able to combine many heterogeneous data sets (e.g. using all GIs of BioGRID) in our analysis.

-When dissecting human expression profiles of disease patients and healthy controls, differential correlation analysis was proposed as a way to discover gene modules whose inter-module correlation levels are altered in disease (12,14,23,70).
-We previously developed DICER (23), which uses a local approach to detect module pairs.
-Here we go beyond it by finding maximal bicliques in the DC graph, and by concurrently constructing a global map of modules.
+When dissecting human expression profiles of disease patients and healthy controls, DC analysis was proposed as a way to discover gene modules whose inter-module correlation levels are altered in disease (12,14,24,70).
+We previously developed DICER (24), which uses a local approach to detect module pairs.
+Here, we go beyond it by finding maximal bicliques in the DC graph and by concurrently constructing a global map of modules.
 As we showed here, in most cases the map links are highly significant.
-However, we also observed cases where the absolute correlation change of modules might be mild even though the DC of the module-pair is significant.
-A possible remedy is to give more emphasis to high absolute DC of map links in order to see the DC signal better.
-Another possible improvement is to enumerate bicliques using established heuristics (e.g. (69)).
+However, we also observed cases where the absolute correlation change of modules might be mild even though the DC of the module pair is significant.
+A possible remedy is to give more emphasis to high absolute DC of map links so as to see the DC signal better.
+Another possible improvement is to enumerate bicliques using established heuristics [e.g. (68)].

 A key factor in the performance of the ModMap algorithm is the objective function optimized.
-Here, we chose to maximize the sum of weights within modules plus the sum of weights of module links, and assigned these weights based on a probabilistic model.
-On un-weighted networks, such as the PPI and GI yeast networks, we set the weight of an edge to 1 and the weight of a non-edge to -1, thereby promoting strongly connected modules and links.
+Here, we chose to maximize the sum of weights within modules plus the sum of weights of module links and assigned these weights based on a probabilistic model.
+On unweighted networks, such as the PPI and GI yeast networks, we set the weight of an edge to 1 and the weight of a non-edge to -1, thereby promoting strongly connected modules and links.
 This setting produced good results and revealed functional interactions among protein complexes.
 By setting different weights to non-edges in the graphs, future analyses can promote modules that are sparser, thus enabling better detection of interactions among complete pathways.